EMERGENCY CONTINGENCY PLAN

 G. SEVERE STORM

-1. If the Severe Storm occurs, do the following.
+1. If a severe storm occurs, do the following:

 a.
 Stay away from windows and outside walls.
 Close all drapes and blinds on outside windows.

 c.
 The emergency director will keep you posted on any further information and instructions.